 The objectives of the Department of Physical Sciences are to generate, communicate and apply knowledge concerning the physical, chemical and geological processes that operate in the coastal ocean and estuaries.
-The emphasis of the physical oceanography group is the study of water properties and water movement in estuarine, coastal and continental shelf environments.
+The physical oceanography group studies and models water properties and water movement in estuarine, coastal and continental shelf environments.
 Geological oceanography includes the study of the processes of sediment erosion, transport and accumulation as well as the resulting stratigraphy.
 Marine chemistry emphasizes the study of marine biogeochemical processes, and environmental fate and transport of natural and anthropogenic substances.
 Interdisciplinary studies are strongly emphasized in the Department of Physical Sciences.

-The Chemical Oceanography/Marine Geochemistry Program: Comprises a diverse faculty with numerous cross-disciplinary interests.
-Work is currently being conducted across riverine, estuarine, continental margin and open ocean environments on a variety of projects intended to help better understand the cycling of organic and inorganic species from both natural and anthropogenic sources.
-Individual faculty and students in this program collaborate actively not only with other programs in Physical Sciences, but also with the departments of Biology and Fisheries Science.
-Examples of current and on-going projects within the Chemical Oceanography/Geochemistry group include: cycling and diagenesis of dissolved and particulate organic matter in estuaries and open ocean settings; carbon and nitrogen transport and cycling in rivers, estuaries, and the coastal ocean, physico-chemical exchanges of organic contaminants across aqueous and particle interfaces and use of natural and anthropogenic substances as tracers of ecological processes.
+Chemical Oceanography/Marine Geochemistry includes a diverse faculty with numerous cross-disciplinary interests.
+Work is conducted across riverine, estuarine, continental margin and open ocean environments on a variety of projects intended to help better understand the cycling of organic and inorganic species from both natural and anthropogenic sources.
+Individual faculty and students in this program collaborate actively not only with other programs in Physical Sciences, but also with the departments of Biological and Fisheries Science.
+Examples of current and on-going projects within the Chemical Oceanography/Geochemistry group include: cycling and diagenesis of dissolved and particulate organic matter in estuaries and open ocean settings; carbon and nitrogen transport and cycling in rivers, estuaries, and the coastal ocean, environmental exchanges and transport of contaminants and use of natural and anthropogenic substances as tracers of ecological processes.

-The Geological Oceanography Program: Conducts local and international research on a variety of both disciplinary and interdisciplinary topics.
+Geological Oceanography encompasses local and international research on a variety of disciplinary and interdisciplinary topics.
 Research sites span the full range of marine/nearshore environments from coastal plain and river floodplains, through estuaries and across the margin to the base of the continental rise.
-Although much of our effort addresses questions in Chesapeake Bay and surrounding areas, federal funding supports research in many other areas in the U.S. and around the world (including New Zealand, China, Bangladesh, and New Guinea), which generates generic knowledge about geological phenomena in the coastal ocean.
+Although much of our effort addresses questions in Chesapeake Bay and surrounding areas, federal funding supports research in many other areas in the U.S. and around the world (including New Zealand, China, Bangladesh, and New Guinea) that generates knowledge about geological phenomena in the coastal ocean.
 Some of the major focal areas include: sediment transport and boundary layer processes; sediment flux and fate; seabed dynamics; shoreline erosion/sand resource issues; and Quaternary stratigraphic development.
 Interdisciplinary research efforts involve faculty from the departments of Biological Sciences and Environmental and Aquatic Animal Health, as well as colleagues from other institutions worldwide.

-The Physical Oceanography Program: Focuses on water motion in estuaries and on the continental shelf along with the associated transport of buoyancy, suspended particles, nutrients and pollutants.
+Physical Oceanography focuses on water motion in estuaries and on the continental shelf along with the associated transport of buoyancy, suspended particles, nutrients and pollutants.
 Physical Oceanography at VIMS is extremely interdisciplinary, with ongoing collaborations with chemists and geologists within our department, biologists and resource managers elsewhere at VIMS, and scientists from various disciplines throughout the country and around the world.
 We have ongoing field projects in the Chesapeake Bay and its tributaries as well as on the shelves of the east and west coasts of the U.S., and we are applying three-dimensional numerical models to study circulation and associated dissolved and particulate transport in estuarine and shelf environments.
 Cooperative research projects are underway with scientists from countries including Korea, The Netherlands, Taiwan, and the U.K. Some of the major focal areas of scientists in our group include: wind- and buoyancy driven circulation on the inner shelf; effects of stratification on the bottom boundary layer; the dynamics of estuarine fronts; three-dimensional modeling of estuarine sediment transport and water quality; the association of characteristic density- and tidally-driven estuarine circulation patterns with the fate and transport of pollutants; wind wave evolution in estuaries and on shelves; and the physics governing sediment transport on shelves and in the surf zone.